-A brief discussion on the significant new FRS, amendments/improvements to FRSs and new IC Int are summarised below.
+A brief discussion on the above significant new FRSs and amendments/improvements to FRSs are summarised below.
 Due to the complexity of these new standards, the financial effects of their adoption are currently still being assessed by the Group and the Company.